Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 You can bulk-load legal reps during `POST /populate-mock` by providing a CSV at `data/legal_reps.csv` or setting `$env:LEGAL_REPS_CSV_PATH` to a custom path.
 If the file is not present, the import silently skips this step.

 You can also bulk-load stored news items with `data/news.csv` or by setting `$env:NEWS_CSV_PATH` to a custom file.
 Each row creates a `News` node and links it to the entity via `HAS_NEWS`.
 The `/entities/{id}/news` endpoint merges stored items with external fetched news (deduped by URL or title) and returns a combined list.

+Person network

+- Endpoint: `GET /person-network/{person_id}` returns the person, nodes, and links representing:
+  - Direct person→company edges (LEGAL_REP, SERVES_AS)
+  - Person↔person edges (SHARE_COMPANY) for people connected to the same company
+- UI: open `/static/person_network.html?person=PID` or click on a representative in the dashboard's Legal Representatives list.

 Company news endpoint